indigokarasu/HelloOperator/README.md

-# HelloOperator

-*"Hello, operator?
-Get me..."
-You dial one number.
-The switchboard does the rest.*

 <p align="center">
   <img src="./assets/readme/hero.jpg" width="100%" alt="HelloOperator">
 </p>

-HelloOperator sits in front of the models you already run and picks which one handles each conversation turn.
+HelloOperator is a model/provider router for local and remote models. it sits in front of the models you already run and picks which one handles each conversation turn.
 Clients see a single OpenAI-compatible endpoint with a single model name.
 Behind it, requests get matched to a role (chat, code, vision, whatever you define), sessions stick with the model they started on, and